-Under the Regeneron Agreement, the Company was also obligated to make payments to Regeneron of up to an aggregate of \$27,500 upon the achievement of specified regulatory milestones, which includes a \$7,500 milestone achieved and paid in the fourth quarter of 2020 and a \$20,000 milestone achieved and paid in the six months ended June 30, 2021.
+Under the Regeneron Agreement, the Company was also obligated to make payments to Regeneron of up to an aggregate of \$27,500 upon the achievement of specified regulatory milestones, which includes a \$7,500 milestone achieved and paid in the fourth quarter of 2020 and a \$20,000 milestone achieved and paid in the nine months ended September 30, 2021.
 The \$20,000 milestone was accounted for as an intangible asset and will be amortized over the life of the underlying asset.
 Related amortization expense will be recorded as cost of goods sold in the Company's consolidated statement of operations and comprehensive loss.
-During the six months ended June 30, 2021 and 2020, the Company did not incur any research and development expense directly related to milestones due under the Regeneron Agreement.
+During the nine months ended September 30, 2021 and 2020, the Company did not incur any research and development expense directly related to milestones due under the Regeneron Agreement.

 Under the Regeneron Agreement, the Company is solely responsible for all development and commercialization activities and costs in its territories.
 The Company is also responsible for costs related to the filing, prosecution and maintenance of certain licensed patent rights.
 In March 2021, the FDA approved the sBLA for ARCALYST for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years of age and older and the Company assumed the sales and distribution of ARCALYST for the approved indications in the United States, including CAPS and DIRA.
 The Company will evenly split profits on sales of ARCALYST with Regeneron, where profits are determined after deducting certain commercialization expenses subject to specified limits, from ARCALYST sales.
-As of June 30, 2021, no profit sharing has been recognized.
+As of September 30, 2021, no profit sharing has been recognized.

 Pursuant to the Regeneron Agreement, in September 2017, the parties entered into a clinical supply agreement under which Regeneron agreed to manufacture product solely for the Company's use in development activities.
-Pursuant to the Regeneron Agreement, during the six months ended June 30, 2021, the parties entered into a commercial supply agreement under which Regeneron agreed to manufacture product for the Company's use, including for commercial sales.
-During the six months ended June 30, 2021 and 2020, the Company did not incur any research and development expense related to the purchase of drug materials under the clinical supply agreement.
-During the six months ended June 30, 2021, the Company recorded inventory of \$6,381 related to the purchase of commercial product under the commercial supply agreement (see Note 5).
-As of June 30, 2021, the Company had non-cancelable purchase commitments under the commercial supply agreement (see Note 14).
+Pursuant to the Regeneron Agreement, during the nine months ended September 30, 2021, the parties entered into a commercial supply agreement under which Regeneron agreed to manufacture product for the Company's use, including for commercial sales.
+During the nine months ended September 30, 2021 and 2020, the Company did not incur any research and development expense related to the purchase of drug materials under the clinical supply agreement.
+As of September 30, 2021, the Company recorded inventory of \$5,606 related to the purchase of commercial product under the commercial supply agreement (see Note 5).
+As of September 30, 2021, the Company had non-cancelable purchase commitments under the commercial supply agreement (see Note 14).